1. Suburban Isolation

 2. Formal Dining Rooms

 At one time, a formal dining room was the mark of an elegant home, but today’s buyers are looking for more flexible, open-concept spaces.
-With casual dining becoming the norm, Real Simple notes that many homeowners now prefer eat-in kitchens, breakfast nooks, or multipurpose rooms instead.
+With casual dining becoming the norm, that many homeowners now prefer eat-in kitchens, breakfast nooks, or multipurpose rooms instead.
 Formal dining rooms are often underutilized, making them seem like wasted space in homes where functionality is key.
 The shift towards a more relaxed, communal dining experience has made these rooms feel outdated and unnecessary.

 Additionally, many homebuyers prioritize open floor plans where the kitchen flows seamlessly into the living space.
 A dedicated dining room can make a home feel compartmentalized rather than airy and modern.
 For those with limited square footage, a separate dining space can feel like an impractical luxury rather than a must-have.
 As a result, many homeowners are repurposing their formal dining rooms into home offices, libraries, or additional lounge areas.